acrobox/docs/docs/cli/start.md

 Usage: `abx start NAME`

+Start a stopped container.

+The container `NAME` must have been configured through `abx add`.
+Container names `postgres` and `redis` are also supported.

 Services and sites are run as daemons and will be automatically restarted unless manually stopped.
 Tasks are run as one-off tasks and will not run if the previous invocation is still running.